-Test questions will predominately come from material presented in the lectures.
+Test questions will predominately come from the material presented in the lectures.
 Semester exams will be conducted during the regularly scheduled lecture period.
-Exam will consist of a combination of multiple choice, short answer, match, true and false and/or descriptive questions.
+The exam will consist of a combination of multiple choice, short answer, match, true and false, and/or descriptive questions.